 (4916.6)

+Note to editor – Figure 30-14, 30-15, 30-17, 30-18 should be updated to replace “WUR coded MC-OOK” with “WUR OOK”, “MC-OOK Symbols” with “WUR OOK Symbols” – attached below.

 ….

 (4920.61)

-The PHY entity shall begin receiving the MC-OOK symbols in the WUR-Data field.
+The PHY entity shall begin receiving the WUR OOK symbols in the WUR-Data field.
 If signal loss occurs during reception, prior to completion of the PPDU reception, the error condition PHY-RXEND.indication (CarrierLost) shall be reported to the MAC.
 The received PPDU bits are decoded, assembled into octets and presented to the MAC using a series of PHY-DATA.indication (DATA) primitive exchanges.
 Any remaining bits, which could not be assembled into a complete octet are discarded.
 RCPI measurement is made during the reception of the data field as described in 19.3.19.7 (Received channel power indicator (RCPI) measurement).
 Since the WUR PHY is not aware of the end of the WUR PPDU, the PHY shall keep decoding until receive signal strength drops significantly.
 Alternatively, the WUR MAC may also indicate the end of WUR PPDU to PHY by means of PHY-CCARESET.request primitive.
 On termination, the WUR PHY enters the RX IDLE state.
 If the WUR PHY terminates due to reduction of the receive signal strength, a PHY-RXEND.indication (NoError) primitive shall be issued.
 If it terminates due to PHY-CCARESET.request, a PHY-RXEND.indication (MAC Request) primitive shall be issued.

 ….